tpisani/django-inspect/README.rst

     All model fields, including all relationships (back and forth).

 fields
-    Only local fields, ie. any regular field and relationships, excluding backwards relationships.
+    Only local fields, ie. any regular field and relationships (excluding backwards).

 non_rel_fields
     Basically the same thing as **fields**, but excluding all relationships.